lapsumchan/MVMR-cML-SuSiE/README.md

 In addition, the initial causal estimates for exposures used for the iterative SuSiE algorithm in step 3 are stored in `step2.res$theta.vec`.

 Finally, in order to run the iterative SuSiE algorithm, we just need the (43 + 1 = 44) x 44 genetic correlation matrix, which was obtained using bivariate linkage disequilibrium score (LDSC) regression<sup>[4]</sup>.
-The entire genetic 250 x 250 correlation matrix is provided here:
+The genetic 249 x 249 correlation matrix is lazy loaded:
 ```
 rho.mat <- matrix(0, 250, 250)
-rho.mat[1:249,1:249] <- readRDS("metdrho.RDS")
+rho.mat[1:249,1:249] <- example.dat$step3$metdrho
 rho.mat[250,250] <- 1
 ```
 Notice we need to subset the indices accordingly to obtain the 44 x 44 matrix: